 Many Japanese learners first started learning Japanese because of their love for manga or anime.
 Indeed, learning Japanese can help you better understand Japanese animes, movies, games with little effort.
 And these cultural products provide language learners with perfect learning materials to help you learn with fun.
 Meanwhile, learning Japanese opens you up to a whole new world of ideas and content very different from the western culture.

 The Japanese language can also be a perfect gateway to other Asian languages.
 Developed from the same root, the Japanese language shares a lot of common words with Chinese.
-When compared to Chinese and Korean, Japanese pronunciation and writing systems are also relatively easier.
-So it may be a great starting point.
+When compared to Chinese and Korean, Japanese pronunciation is also relatively easier.
+So it can be a great place to start for beginners.

 Recommended reading: Best Way to Learn Japanese on Your Own